raganwald/raganwald.github.com/_posts/2016-09-25-avian-technology.md

 So they didn't.
 They carried on working on a long list of features and enhancements dictated by perfectly rational win/loss marketing analysis, feedback from customers, and the dictates of industry analysts.

-### richard byrd
+### rijkert byrd

 But a funny thing happened.
-Richard bought an IBM-PC.
+Rijkert bought an IBM-PC.
 I don't know the story behind it, maybe it was for playing with "Flight Simulator," or maybe there was a thought that a PC could support "Unix on the Desktop."
-But however it came to be, Richard had a PC and actually set it up in the office.
+But however it came to be, Rijkert had a PC and actually set it up in the office.

-It wasn't long before Richard was fooling around with writing software for the PC.
-Coffee break conversations began to include monologues from Richard about somebody called Philippe Kahn, and debates about the benefits of coding in C and assembler versus the UCSD p-system.
-Richard's regular work suffered, and it wasn't long before Richard was programming the PC full time.
+It wasn't long before Rijkert was fooling around with writing software for the PC.
+Coffee break conversations began to include monologues from Rijkert about somebody called Philippe Kahn, and debates about the benefits of coding in C and assembler versus the UCSD p-system.
+Rijkert's regular work suffered, and it wasn't long before Rijkert was programming the PC full time.

-One day, the company founders decided that Richard simply had to get back to work.
-They were nice people, so instead of chewing Richard out about the IBM-PC obsession, the founders decided to begin diplomatically by asking what the PC was doing to make LeMond money.
+One day, the company founders decided that Rijkert simply had to get back to work.
+They were nice people, so instead of chewing Rijkert out about the IBM-PC obsession, the founders decided to begin diplomatically by asking what the PC was doing to make LeMond money.

 "Ah!"
-Richard beamed, finally someone was listening.
+Rijkert beamed, finally someone was listening.
 "I'll be right back!"

-Richard left the conference room and returned with the PC.
-Richard needed a few more trips, but after some fiddling the PC was set up in the conference room and everyone was clustered around the 12-inch colour display.
+Rijkert left the conference room and returned with the PC.
+Rijkert needed a few more trips, but after some fiddling the PC was set up in the conference room and everyone was clustered around the 12-inch colour display.

-Richard booted everything up and then typed the magic incantation: `lemond.exe`.
+Rijkert booted everything up and then typed the magic incantation: `lemond.exe`.
 With much squeaking and grinding, the PC laboriously booted...
 A programming editor!

 The founders were silent.
 At long last, one spoke: "What is this good for?"

 ### lemond.exe

-Richard was enthusiastic.
+Rijkert was enthusiastic.
 "Well, I wanted to see if we could get our suite of Business Components running on a PC.
 But frankly, the tooling is TERRIBLE, just awful.
 Nobody can work like this.
 So before I could write a business component, I had to write a programming editor."

 The founders were, well, dumbfounded.
 There were so many reasons why this was a terrible waste of time that they crowded the mind like a traffic jam, shutting down the ability to pick one and speak.
-Richard, oblivious to their body language, continued.
+Rijkert, oblivious to their body language, continued.

 "I mean, the PC is such a terrible platform, there is no way anybody is going to do any serious programming on it without a programming editor.
 And without serious programmers, there is won't be anybody to buy our Business Components.
 So I wrote one."

 Finally, one of the founders managed to speak.
 "This is all very nice, but what made you think it would sell?"

-Richard beamed.
+Rijkert beamed.
 "Oh, that's no problem.
 I mentioned it on a BBS, and I have ten preorders already.
 Well, not invoices or anything, but they say they'll buy it, and even if only half of them want it, that's five sales."

 The other founder, who hadn't spoken yet, wanted to ask what a "BBS" was, but decided that things were surreal enough, and there was a definite risk that the conversation would veer even further off base.

-Now it would be nice if the founders in this story clapped Richard on the back, broke open a bottle of champagne, and then devoted 40% of their marketing budged to `lemond.exe`, but that's not what really happened.
+Now it would be nice if the founders in this story clapped Rijkert on the back, broke open a bottle of champagne, and then devoted 40% of their marketing budged to `lemond.exe`, but that's not what really happened.
 There was much back-and-forth, much hand-wringing, and yes, five sales.

 And `lemond.exe` became a product, and from those five sales there were more sales, and then LeMond put some money into marketing it, and there were more sales, and `lemond.exe` became a modest hit, and as the PC market grew, sales grew.

-And no, Business Components did not become a big thing on the PC, a funny thing called VisiCalc did, and then another funny thing called Excel, but `lemond.exe` spawned a few other programming tools for PC programmers, and LeMond was happy making money from Business Components for Unix, and from programming tools for PCs, and Richard went back to working on things that everybody agreed were priorities.
+And no, Business Components did not become a big thing on the PC, a funny thing called VisiCalc did, and then another funny thing called Excel, but `lemond.exe` spawned a few other programming tools for PC programmers, and LeMond was happy making money from Business Components for Unix, and from programming tools for PCs, and Rijkert went back to working on things that everybody agreed were priorities.

 And then Windows happened.